installation with npm npm install --save auth0-lock # installation with yarn yarn add auth0-lock

-Migrating Angular 1.x applications from Lock v10 to v11
+Migrating Angular 1.x Applications to from Lock v10 to Lock v11

 Update the Lock library using npm or yarn.